Hike & Trail Run (12km) Amsterdam Waterleidingduinen

-The Waterleidingduinen have the largest population of fallow deer in The Netherlands and they are not shy so we’ll definitely see some of them.
+The Amsterdam Waterleidingduinen is a beautiful dune area that provides drinking water for Amsterdam.
+It is only a 30 minute drive west of the city.
+It contains the largest population of fallow deer in The Netherlands and they are not shy so we’ll definitely see some of them.
 The dunes are also home to the cormorant, buzzard, fox, rabbit and many other animals.

-No cars and bikes are allowed in the Waterleidingduinen and hikers may walk off-trail which is fun so we’ll do that here and there, including some sandy dune climbing 🙂
+No cars and bikes are allowed in the Waterleidingduinen and you may go off-trail which is fun so we’ll do that here and there, including some sandy dune climbing 🙂

-The planned hiking route (https://drive.google.com/open?id=1CidneuRE53kkEcEKHalsemRghI8&usp=sharing) is a nice mix of wooded area’s, dunes and water canals and we’ll also pass some World War II bunkers in the sand.
+The planned hiking & running route (https://drive.google.com/open?id=1CidneuRE53kkEcEKHalsemRghI8&usp=sharing) is a nice mix of wooded area’s, dunes and water canals and we’ll also pass some World War II bunkers in the sand.

 We’ll start and finish at the (paid) parking place at the Oase entrance of the dunes in Vogelenzang.
 You’ll have to pay a small entrance fee for the dunes: €1,50 per person (not included).